tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 ## Argument in brief

-In this analysis I’ll situate the emergence of dance as an art form within the geo-historical trajectory of political bordering process in the 18th and 19th century Europe.
-I'll suggest that with the rise of capitalist modernity, which ushered in both the bourgeois nation-states as a form of internal social regulation and the imperialism as a form of global economic expansion, the dance gradually differentiated itself out as a separate artistic field.
-In its evolving focus on composing collective movement of freely expressive bodies, it reflected four structural aspects of the rapidly maturing capitalism: nominal equality of all members of the society, subjection of bodies to the industrial process of production, abstract mediation of social relations through commodity exchange, and gradual exclusion of pre-modern routines, gestures and rituals from the capitalist organization of life.
+In this analysis I will situate the emergence of dance as an art form within the geo-historical trajectory of the political bordering process in the 18th and 19th century Europe.
+I will suggest that with the rise of capitalist modernity, which ushered in both the bourgeois nation-states as a form of internal social regulation and the imperialism as a form of global economic expansion, the dance gradually differentiated itself out as a separate artistic field.
+In its evolving focus on composing collective movement of freely expressive bodies, it reflected four structural aspects of the rapidly maturing capitalism: the nominal equality of all members of society, the subjection of bodies to the industrial process of production, the abstract mediation of social relations through commodity exchange, and gradual exclusion of pre-modern routines, gestures and rituals from the capitalist organization of life.

 These four aspects would become both emphatically encapsulated in popular social dances and, relevant for the analysis here, symptomatically encapsulated in dance as an art form.
-Against the backdrop of these constitutive aspects of capitalist society, dance's concern with the composition of collective movement, freely expressive bodies unfettered from social coercion, abstract dance relieved of conventions and pursuit of cultural difference provided at once a representation and a performance of social relations: an embodied expression of bourgeois ideology of freedom and spontaneity of dynamic social relations – and thus a form of “social choreography”.
-It is within these registers that dance’s socially reflexive, ambivalent and potentially critical capacity had resided.
+Against the backdrop of these constitutive aspects of capitalist society, dance's concern with the composition of collective movement, freely expressive bodies unfettered from social coercion, abstract dance relieved of conventions and the pursuit of cultural difference provided at once a representation and a performance of larger social relations: an embodied expression of bourgeois ideology of freedom and spontaneity of dynamic social relations – and thus a form of “social choreography”.
+It is within these registers that dance’s socially reflexive, ambivalent and potentially critical capacity resided.

 However, from this close relation to capitalist modernity follows that in the geo-historical contexts where the capitalist development was